mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Modules

+Lack of support for package versioning was a major issue in Go before version 1.11.
+The leading contenders were vgo from Russ Cox at <https://github.com/golang/go/wiki/vgo>
+and dep from Sam Boyer at <https://golang.github.io/dep/>.

-Go 1.11 includes experimental support for "modules".
+Go 1.11 includes experimental support for "modules" that is mostly based on vgo.
 This eliminates the need to have code under GOPATH and adds support for dependency versioning.